swiftlang/swift/docs/Pattern Matching.rst

   type, and the value of that property must satisfy the element pattern.

-- If the name resolves to a union element, then the dynamic type of the matched value must match the union type as discussed above, and the value must be of the specified element.
+- If the name resolves to a enum element, then the dynamic type of the matched value must match the enum type as discussed above, and the value must be of the specified element.
 There must be an arguments clause if and only if the element has a value type.
   If so, the value of the element is matched against the clause